-Inherent and acquired penis curvature (Peyronie's disease)
+Inherent and acquired penile curvature (Peyronies disease)

-Inherent curvature of the penis (penis deviation)
+Inherent curvature of the penis (penile deviation)

-Acquired curvature of the penis (Peyronie's disease / Induratio penis plastica)Regarding a modification of the penis tissue named after its discoverer Peyronie (also Induratio penis plastica, IPP) a strong curvature or a strong angularity of the penis of up to 90 degrees frequently occurs with the consequence of painful erections, erectile dysfunctions, or loss of sensitivity of the glans.
-The penis may also shorten significantly.
+Regarding a modification of the penile tissue named after its discoverer Peyronie (also Induratio penis plastica, IPP) a strong curvature or a strong angularity of up to 90 degrees frequently occurs with the consequence of painful erections, erectile dysfunctions, or loss of sensitivity of the glans.
+The organ may also shorten significantly.

-Treatment optionsThe medical treatment with non-specific preparations or physical therapies (radiotherapy, ultrasound, laser) do not always achieve the desired symptomatic improvement or cure.
+The medical treatment of peyronies disease with non-specific preparations or physical therapies (radiotherapy, ultrasound, laser) do not always achieve the desired symptomatic improvement or cure.

-PeniMasterfor acquired and inherited penis curvature
+PeniMaster® for acquired and inherited penile curvature